In private letter to Redskins, FedEx said it will remove signage if name isn’t changed

 For years, Native American groups and others have called on Snyder to change the team name, arguing that it is racist and offensive.
 Snyder, who bought the team in April 1999, countered that it was a proud part of the team’s heritage and honored Native Americans.

-Snyder’s three Redskins’ co-owners — Robert Rothman, Dwight Schar and Frederick Smith — privately had urged him to change the controversial name for years, according to a person with knowledge of their views.
+Snyder’s three Redskins co-owners — Robert Rothman, Dwight Schar and Frederick Smith — privately had urged him to change the name for years, according to a person with knowledge of their views.
 Smith is the founder, chairman and CEO of FedEx.

 All three, who collectively own 40 percent of the team, have launched the process of selling their shares because they’re unhappy doing business with Snyder, according to a person with knowledge of the rift.